Investment property and second home mortgage rates in 2023

 Are second home mortgage rates higher?

-Whether you’re buying a second home, vacation home, or investment property, you’ll pay slightly higher interest rates and may have to meet stricter guidelines to qualify.
+Whether you’re buying a second home, vacation home, or investment property, it’s important to anticipate slightly higher mortgage interest rates and potentially more stringent eligibility criteria.
 Here’s what you can expect — and what you can do to get a lower second home mortgage rate.

 In this article (Skip to...)